 In the same way as we can simultaneously have events distributed over space as a view in Experience at a viewing point we can simultaneously hear sounds distributed through time at a listening point:

 Where more than one sense is involved the viewing point should be called an “Observation Point”.
 (Like the "viewing point" the observation point is a geometrical phenomenon, not a point that receives a flow).

 When we look at this page then shut our eyes most of us can imagine the page fairly well, or at least the general layout of the page on the screen or paper.
-If we reach out to touch where we imagine the text to be we will find that our finger is near to the text.
+If we reach out to touch where we imagine the text to be we find that our finger is near to the text on the screen.
 The space of our imaginary images overlaps the space of our visual experience.
 If we say “hello” then say “hello” using our inner speech without actually verbalising the word we notice that the two “hellos” are at the same place in our Experience.
 Everything that we think or sense is out there in Experience which is a model of the world in our brains.

 Suppose we decide to think about a particular apple that we can see.
 If we shut our eyes and imagine the apple with its green and red skin and small stem it is out there in Experience.
 The apple is modelled in our visual experience and when it is taken away we can model it in our mental image in Experience.
 Nothing flows through the observation point into our mind to be thought about, what actually happens is that the visual image of an apple is replaced by a mental image of the apple.
 Our thoughts (inner speech) are similarly in Experience.